Claim Compensation for your Delayed Flight

 The airline is fully responsible for the flight delay.

-The flight departed from an EU country or departed with an EU carrier.
+The flight departed from an EU country or arrived into the EU on an EU airline.

 Passenger compensation for delayed flights